 Deals are and have been done, not on the basis of what is best for us all.
 For if that were the true intention, there would be little need for deals of this kind.

-Deals are being done, because the focus of this housing crisis is little more than money and profit itself.
+Deals are being done, because the focus of this housing crisis is about little more than money and profit itself.

 Instead this so-called ‘crisis’ continually goes on unsolved, whilst we are being sleepwalked into a national travesty in the shape of an unsustainable housing price bubble which is guaranteed to explode.